hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 START_HD_IDLE=true
 # Adding lines at the end for every disk, using the noted NAME
 # option -d = debug
-##Double check hd-idle works with your hard drive
+##Double check hd-idle works with the hard drive
 ##sudo hd-idle -t ??? -d
 #   #Command line options:
 #   #-a name Set device name of disks for subsequent idle-time parameters -i.
 This parameter is optional in the sense that there's a default entry for all disks which are not named otherwise by using this parameter.
 This can also be a symlink (e.g. /dev/disk/by-uuid/...)